Frequently Asked Questions

 Q: Do you do house calls?

 A: Absolutely!
-Home or “on site” appointments are available throughout the Portland metro area (within a 15 mile radius of the clinic address).
-There is an additional $120 travel fee for a house call appointment but the additional cost is well worth it, especially for specific problems such as house soiling in cats, territorial aggression in dogs, or for pets who may respond very differently in the home compared to the clinic environment.
-If you live outside this radius but within the state of Oregon, it may be possible to make special arrangements for a house call assessment for your pet.
-House call appointments are not currently offered for clients living in Washington state.
+Home or “offsite” appointments are available throughout the Portland and Bend metro areas (within a 15-mile radius of each clinic’s address).
+There is an additional $120 travel fee for a house call appointment, but the additional cost is well worth it, especially for specific problems such as house soiling in cats or for pets who may respond very differently in the home compared to the clinic environment.
+If you live just outside of this radius, it may be possible to make special arrangements for a house call assessment for your pet.
 Contact us for more information and appointment availability.

 Q: Can you provide an initial assessment for my pet over the phone?

-A: Unfortunately, no. The Animal Behavior Clinic is a veterinary practice which means that we follow the legal requirements of the Veterinary Practice Act.
-This requires a valid veterinary – client – patient chain to be established in person before a diagnosis or treatment recommendations can be given.
+A: Unfortunately, no. The Animal Behavior Clinic is a veterinary practice, which means that we follow the legal requirements of the Veterinary Practice Act.
+This requires a valid veterinary – client – patient chain to be established in person before a diagnosis or any treatment recommendations can be given.
+Once a patient has been seen in-person, we are able to provide remote follow-up for one year from the date of the most recent visit.
 It is often possible to conduct follow-up or recheck appointments by phone for clients who live a substantial distance from the clinic.

 Q: I’ve been watching dog and cat behavior shows on television; is it true that the problem is always the owner’s fault?

-A: It may make for good television to put all the blame on a person for their pet’s behavior issues but that is rarely the full story.
+A: It may make for good television to put all the blame on a person for their pet’s behavior issues, but that is rarely the full story.
 Every pet has their own unique temperament and behavior patterns, and so does every owner or family member.
 Problems can be caused or exaggerated by miscommunication or a lack of understanding of the relationship between the pet and the owner.
 Even though a person may have raised or trained many pets in the past, the current pet may require something different from the relationship.
 Addressing problem behaviors may require a bit of change from the owner as well as the pet to be successful.
+Additionally, genetic factors, medical conditions or abnormalities, or socialization experiences early in a pet’s life are often acting on a pet’s behavior and how it develops or is expressed.

 Q: Will we be able to fix the problem in one appointment?

 A: Some problems can be solved quickly and efficiently and may not require any additional follow-up or recheck appointments.
 Other problems need to be tackled in stages and may require a longer period of treatment or perhaps one or more recheck appointments to address the problem.
+Many of our clients/patients meet with our trainers regularly for ongoing behavior modification support to implement training exercises or coach you through them.
 We are generally able to provide a better estimate of the number of visits that may be required after we complete the initial assessment.

 Q: Will you help me with every step along the way?

-A: We will create a plan together, something that we feel will address the problem behavior and something that you feel you can implement successfully.
+A: We will create a plan together: something that we feel will address the problem behavior, and something that you feel you can implement successfully.
 We will be available to answer any questions or concerns that come up as you implement the plan.
 We also offer behavior modification support for existing patients.
-Patients will be matched by Dr. Pachel with either our Veterinary Technician Specialist in Behavior or one of our trainers for support based on availability and the individual needs of each patient to work through the steps of their treatment plan.
+Patients will be assigned to one of our doctors or training staff for support based on availability and the individual needs of each patient to work through the steps of their treatment plan.
 If we determine that the plan will be more successful with the support of individual coaching or group training classes outside of the clinic, we will make appropriate recommendations and put you in contact with qualified individuals who can help you to implement the recommendations successfully.

-Q: Is medication a required part of treatment when my pet sees a veterinary behaviorist?
+Q: Is medication a required part of treatment when my pet sees a veterinarian for behavior care?

-A: Absolutely not!
-One of the advantages of working with a veterinary behaviorist is that we can use specialized medications that can help to create lasting behavior change.
+A: Medication may not be indicated or used for all behavior problems.
+One of the advantages of working with a veterinarian skilled in behavior is that we can use specialized medications that can help to create lasting behavior change.
 However, many problems can be addressed with a creative combination of management strategies and behavior modification exercises.
-If we determine that your pet might benefit from the use of supplements or medication, we will discuss that as part of the assessment and we will decide together whether this is an appropriate route to take for your pet.
+If we determine that your pet might benefit from the use of supplements or medication, we will discuss that as part of the assessment and will decide together whether this is an appropriate route to take for your pet.
+Even when medication is recommended, we will be able to support the rest of your pet’s plan if you decline its use.

 Q: I would like to schedule an assessment for my pet; what are the available appointment times?

-A: We are available for appointments Monday through Thursday with appointment times starting from 9:00am to 3:30pm.
+A: We are available for appointments Monday through Friday with appointment times starting from 9:00am to 4:30pm depending on availability.
 If you are experiencing an emergency and are unable to make it to the clinic at our soonest available time(s), let us know your availability and we will make every effort to accommodate your schedule if possible.

 Q: Do I bring my pet to the appointment?